 Other measures also indicate that no one firm or group of firms dominates the closed-end fund market.
 One such measure of market concentration is the Herfindahl-Hirschman Index, which weighs both the number and relative size of firms in the industry.
 Index numbers smaller than 1,000 indicate that an industry is unconcentrated, index numbers between 1,000 and 1,800 indicate moderate concentration, and index numbers greater than 1,800 indicate that an industry is highly concentrated.
-At year-end 2014, the closed-end fund industry had a Herfindahl-Hirschman Index number of 729 (Figure 8).
+At year-end 2015, the closed-end fund industry had a Herfindahl-Hirschman Index number of 817 (Figure 8).
+In the closed-end fund industry had a Herfindahl-Hirschman Index number of 817 (Figure 8).